 Disability Rights Education and Defense Fund Clearinghouse on Foster Youth and Transition

-This Clearinghouse offers a variety of selected resources to help foster parents, kincare providers, child welfare workers, educators, Court Appointed Special Advocates (CASAs), and other professionals to provide effective services and support for children with disabilities in foster care.
+This Clearinghouse offers a variety of selected resources to help foster parents, kincare providers, child welfare workers, educators, Court Appointed Special Advocates, and other professionals to provide effective services and support for children with disabilities in foster care.

 Developed by the California Foster Youth Education Task Force, these fact sheets summarize the laws pertaining to foster youth in California.

-Developed by the California Foster Youth Education Task Force, this wallet-size card summarizes the California Education Code sections pertaining to foster youth.
+Developed by the California Foster Youth Education Task Force, this summarizes the EC sections pertaining to foster youth.